 For these reasons, Citizens Commission on Human Rights developed a database that lists people in the mental health industry who have been criminally charged, convicted and/or sentenced, as well as those who have been investigated and charged by state health care licensing boards.

-Using this database and other investigative sources, members of the public, government agencies and others can track disciplinary or criminal cases, and verify whether a mental health practitioner has existing charges, and the result of prior charges including criminal or disciplinary records or convictions.
+Using this database and other investigative sources, members of the public, government agencies and others can track disciplinary or criminal cases, and verify whether a local psychiatrist or nearby mental health practitioner has existing charges, and the result of prior charges including criminal or disciplinary records or convictions.

 The following database is being presented as a public interest service to law firms, law enforcement agencies, private investigators, health care fraud investigators, immigration offices, international police agencies, medical and psychological licensing boards, and the general public.